MXKLZL/EasyAL/documentation.md

 function get_model(dataset,model_name,train_configs,model_type = 'Basic',test_ds=None)

-​	A function from ModelConstructor.py used to build appropriate model class based on your need
+​	A function from ModelConstructor.py used to build an appropriate model class based on your need

 Parameters: